Soviet Shadows

 Yet from today’s vantage point, long after the Soviet experiment has failed, the monuments have become effectively meaningless.
 They no longer hold any power.
 This was never more obvious as when I visited NDK in Moscow, a park made of the retired statues dismounted during de-Stalinization.
 All grandiose in their designs, they seemed like carnival attractions standing next to one another.
 The monuments had lost their power, no longer demanding respect nor reverence.

-Then today, cycling past Ernst-Thälmann-Park, a monument stopped me in its track.
+Then today, cycling past Ernst-Thälmann-Park, a monument stopped me in my tracks.

 Not because of the man in celebrates, but because of what the monument still represents: That East Germany used to be a satellite state of the Soviet Union, part of the global power structure by a repressive regime that had blanketed Eastern Europe with statues in an effort to homogenize the places it effectively occupied.
 And that the current regime in Russia was waging a brutal war in Ukraine to bring back part of that same power structure, still clinging on to the same Russian imperialism that had planted a monument in the center of Berlin.